cmu-sei/crucible/README.md

 # Crucible Framework

 Developed by Carnegie Mellon University's Software Engineering Institute (SEI), Crucible is a modular framework for creating, deploying, and managing virtual environments to support training, education, and exercises.
+Within the Crucible framework are the following applications and plugins.

-Within the Crucible framework are the following applications:
+## Core Applications

 ### Alloy